Between the Lions: Segments

-The Adventures of Cliff Hanger: This common cartoon segment centers around Cliff Hanger, a lantern-jawed outdoorsman who is usually stranded hundreds of feet above the ground, holding onto a branch on the side of a cliff (hence the skit's title).
+The Adventures of Cliff Hanger: This common animated segment centers around Cliff Hanger, a lantern-jawed outdoorsman who is usually stranded hundreds of feet above the ground, holding onto a tree branch on the side of a cliff (hence the skit's title).
 Each episode presents Cliff with a preposterous situation of some kind, which he attempts to use to his advantage by reaching into his backpack, pulling out what he calls his "trusty survival manual", and following the instructions provided there.
-The instructions, though often highly unorthodox, usually prove successful, and Cliff briefly escapes from the cliff.
+The instructions, though often highly unconventional, usually prove successful, and Cliff briefly escapes from the cliff.
 But, inevitably, another highly unlikely incident sends Cliff back to where he started, hanging onto his branch once again.
-The cartoon then ends when the branch starts cracking as Cliff says his baleful catchphrase: "Can't... hold... on... much... longer!" and the sun sets.
-This scene occurs at the beginning of the cartoon as well.
-Similar to cartoons such as Wile E. Coyote and Road Runner, these cartoon clips follow the same storyline; although Cliff never gives up on trying to get off the cliff, he never succeeds.
-Each segment begins and usually ends with a theme song sung by a formally dressed group of singers that flies by in a helicopter, singing "Cliff Hanger, hanging from a cliff!
+The animated segment then ends when the branch starts cracking as Cliff says his baleful catchphrase: "Can't... hold... on... much... longer!" and the sun sets as a cliffhanger.
+This scene occurs at the beginning of the animated segment as well.
+Similar to cartoons such as Wile E. Coyote and Road Runner, these animated segments follow the same storyline; although Cliff never gives up on trying to get off the cliff, he never succeeds.
+Each segment begins and usually ends with a theme song sung off-screen by a formally dressed group of singers (flying by in a helicopter), singing "Cliff Hanger, hanging from a cliff!
 And that's why he's called Cliff Hanger!"
 Cliff attempts to attract their attention to his predicament by calling out "Excuse me!
 Excuse me!", but to no avail.
-In one episode, he apparently succeeds at drawing their attention, and they rescue him, but it turns out he is simply dreaming.
-He once got off the cliff when he jumped on a whale's blowhole and washed up on a beach in "The Last Cliff Hanger" and Lionel is upset about the last book, but eventually missed his cliff and, through a series of bizarre events (thanks to the writer, Livingston Dangerously), got himself back onto it.
-His name is a play on the media term "cliffhanger" which is often shown on non-Between the Lions episodes as "to be continued".

-In three episodes Cliff Hanger and the Solid Oil Lamp, Cliff Hanger Meets the Sleeping Gypsy, and Cliff Hanger and the Sheep on a Ship, Cliff Hanger imagines he is in a restaurant eating steak, he is in a bathtub and a starstruck door.

-In another episode, Lionel's friend Lenny, a lizard, introduces a similarly styled series of books called Justin Time, about a stereotypical explorer named Justin Time who relaxes in a hammock until an absurd scenario like those of Cliff Hanger occurs, forcing him to intervene to restore the calm, boasting, "Couldn't be more comfortable."
-He too used a version of the Survival Manual, called a Safety Manual, which is from his Survival Kit, a version of Cliff Hanger's backpack and the same formally dressed chorus, riding in the back of a Pickup truck introduces him at the beginning of the story, Singing "Justin Time, he's always saved just in time!
+In one episode, he succeeds at drawing their attention, and they rescue him, but it turns out he is simply dreaming.
+He once got off the cliff when he jumped on a whale's blowhole and washed up on a beach in "The Last Cliff Hanger" Lionel is upset about the last book, but eventually missed his cliff and, through a series of bizarre events (thanks to the writer, Livingston Dangerously), got himself back onto it.
+His name is a play on the media term "cliffhanger" which is often shown on non-BTL episodes as "to be continued".
+In three episodes: Cliff Hanger and the Solid Oil Lamp, Cliff Hanger Meets the Sleeping Gypsy, and Cliff Hanger and the Sheep on a Ship, Cliff Hanger imagines he is in a restaurant eating steak, he is in a bathtub and a starstrucked door.
+In another episode “Five, Six, and Thistle Sticks”, Lionel's best friend Lenny, a lizard, introduces a similarly-styled series of books called Justin Time, about a stereotypical explorer named Justin Time who relaxes in a hammock until an absurd scenario like those of Cliff Hanger occurs, forcing him to intervene to restore the calm, boasting, "Couldn't be more comfortable.", as opposed to Cliff Hanger's catchphrase "Can't hold on much longer!"
+He too used a version of the Survival Manual, called a Safety Manual, which is from his Survival Kit, a version of Cliff Hanger's backpack and the same formally dressed four-piece chorus, riding in the back of a Pickup truck introduces him at the beginning of the story, singing "Justin Time, he's always saved just in time!
 And that is why he is called Justin Time!"
-Then Justin rudely tells the singers "Go away!"
-Ironically, Lionel disliked this series.
-Only one Justin Time segment was ever shown as it only appeared in one episode.
-In the series, the character Lionel is a fan of Cliff Hanger books, which his sister Leona thinks are pointless.
-But, even in episodes where she expresses hatred, she has shown respect for it, such as when she decided to help Lionel get Livingston Dangerously to write more books.
+Then Justin rudely tells the singers "Go away!" just like how Cliff Hanger always gets their attention to his predicament.
+Ironically, Lionel disliked this book.
+One Justin Time segment was shown as it only appeared in one episode.
+In the series, the character Lionel is a fan of Cliff Hanger's books, which his sister Leona thinks are pointless.
+But, even in episodes where she expresses hatred, she shows respect for it, such as when she decides to help Lionel get Livingston Dangerously to write more books.